 The Central Accounting System, used when inputting voucher payment information, is equipped with edits to aid in the detection of duplicate invoices.
 Duplicate invoice warnings are immediately researched and resolved.
-In 2016-2017 there was one duplicate payment; in 2017-2018 there were no duplicate payments.
-There were eighteen payments issued through the Central Accounting System that resulted in Refunds of Appropriation (as compared to six in 2016-2017).
-The eighteen refunds encompassed the following: on Procurement Cards - one item returned to vendor; three cards used in error and three unallowable purchases; on Purchase Orders - one wrong vendor used to create the Purchase Order; one wrong payment vendor selected; one vendor price adjustment; and five items returned to vendor.
-On a Confirming Requisition - one duplicate payment due to the department submitting a payment request to the Purchasing Department and Other Funds agency; and one Prepay Requisition because the New York State Agency decreased the licensing fee; on Utility Payment - one payment was made on the same day the service was cancelled.
+In 2017-2018 there were no duplicate payments; in 2018-2019 there was one duplicate payment.
+An employee erroneously vouchered for a personal travel reimbursement, when transaction was on Travel Card.
+There were twenty-three payments issued through the Central Accounting System that resulted in Refunds of Appropriation (as compared to eighteen in 2017-2018).
+The twenty-three refunds encompassed the following: on Procurement Cards - two purchases were paid by Other Funds, one cancelled registration, one third-party reimbursement and four unallowable purchases; on Purchase Orders and Requisitions - one NYS agency erroneously returned payment, one vendor overcharge, one wrong vendor ID Number coded, one cancelled subscription, five clients returned hearing aids, two items returned to vendor.
+On Travel Cards - one employee asked for personal reimbursement, when expense was on card, one personal expenses and one third-party reimbursement.
 As referenced above, refunds of appropriations were processed to restore funding in the appropriate accounts.
 As a means to reduce the risk of duplicate payments, departments are encouraged to use Purchase Orders or University Procurement Cards to obtain goods and services, as opposed to making a personal payment and subsequently filing a confirming requisition to obtain a reimbursement.

-- Continue to pay vendors in a timely manner to avoid costly interest penalties. - Continue to closely monitor for duplicate invoice payments. - Continue to be an integral member of the OSC statewide SFS implementation. - Continue participation in the SUNY BI, EnergyCap, and Travel Solution Taskforces. - Continue training workshops to assist departmental personnel in understanding the budget and accounting systems, and the proper completion of related paperwork. - Continue to add procedures, forms, training packets, newsletter, and training presentations to the webpage, allowing departments easy access to the most current information. - Scrutinize the current travel procedure for possible improvements and reduction in paper consumption associated with travel. - Maintain or improve our rating for timeliness of payments as per the OSC performance report (provided OSC makes the report available again).
+- Continue paying vendors in a timely manner to avoid costly interest penalties. - Continue monitoring for duplicate invoice payments. - Continue being an integral member of the OSC statewide SFS implementation. - Continue participation in the SUNY BI, EnergyCap, and SFS Direct Travel Taskforces. - Continue training workshops to assist departmental personnel in understanding the budget and accounting systems, and the proper completion of related paperwork. - Continue adding procedures, forms, training packets, newsletter, and training presentations to the webpage, allowing departments easy access to the most current information. - Scrutinize the current travel procedure for possible improvements and reduction in paper consumption associated with travel. - Maintain or improve our rating for timeliness of payments as per the OSC performance report (provided OSC makes the report available again).